 This chapter provides information on overall population density, density of young people and seniors, density of households with incomes below the federal poverty line, and density of households without access to a vehicle and density of households occupied by renters in each U.S. Census tract within the METRO service area.
 Data are from the 2010 census, and are illustrated in Figures 23 through 28 on the following pages.
-Brief analyses follow.
+Brief analyses follow in the discussion below.